spoonapps/docs/README.md

 This section outlines the structure of the Spoonium doc repo and how it is assembled.

-### Meta.yaml
+### docs.yaml

-The overall structure of the page is dicated by the **meta.yaml** file, located at /doc/meta.yaml.
+The overall structure of the page is dicated by the **docs.yaml** file, located at /docs/docs.yaml.
 Each document in the yaml file specifies a topic that will appear in the top navbar of the docs page.
-A topic **must** have the following four properties:
+A topic has the following properties:

-1. A `display_name`.
+1. A `topic`.
 This is the actual wording that will appear in the top nav bar
-2. A list of `sections`.
-This list is used to populate the topic's dropdown.
+2. A list of `documents`.
+This list is used to populate the topic's documents.

-Each topic has an attribute for a list of containing `sections`.
-Each section must have the following attributes:

-1. A `display_name`.
-This will be the text that appears for that section in the containing topic's dropdown.
-The `display_name` is also used as the basis for forming that section's `id` on **docs.html**.
-The `id` for a section is the `display_name` with spaces translated to '+' and with all special characters (except '?', which is trimmed out) encoded.

-### Meta.md

-Each subdirectory of the /doc folder must be populated with a `meta.md` file.
-This file tells the build script which section to add any pages in that folder to (appended to the `pages` list attribute of a `section`).
-The `meta.md` does **not** apply to subdirectories.
-A **meta.md** file must have the following structure:

-	---
-	topic: <display_name of topic>
-	section: <display_name of section>
-	---

-Take, for example, the **/doc/basics/about/meta.md** file.
-This file tells the build script to place any files in this directory in the *Basics > About Spoonium* section of the docs.

-If a **meta.md** file specifies a `section` that is not listed in topic specified, the script will raise a `NoSuchSectionError`.

-If the folder has doc in it and there is no **meta.md** file, a `NoMetaFileError` will be raised.